apigee-127/a127-samples/spikearrest-example/README.md

 $ curl http://localhost:10010/weather?city=Kinston,NC
 ```

 If you kept the default configuration, you'll notice that you are only able to call the API about once every 6 seconds.
 This is because the policy allows 10 calls in a one-minute interval, and it "smooths" the calls out so they are evenly distributed through the interval.
-For details on the algorithm involved, see  "[How does spike arrest work?](#howdoes)" below.
+For details on the algorithm involved, see [Spike arrest deep dive](https://github.com/apigee-127/a127-documentation/wiki/Spike-arrest-deep-dive) on the Apigee-127 documentation wiki.

 ## <a name="deploy"></a>Deploying your API